stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-release-a-helm-chart.md

 ### Do not specify ingress URLs

 If your application includes ingress definitions, you should not include any URL/host declarations in your `values.yaml`.
 The default values.yaml file will always be used to configure your deployment.
-If you release your helm chart and someone else is using it to deploy your application, the specific domain you declared in your default values.yaml file will be applied on that infrastructure as well.
+If you release your Helm chart and someone else is using it to deploy your application, the specific domain you declared in your default values.yaml file will be applied on that infrastructure as well.
 Regardless of a completely different domain setup.

 So it is best, to not add any ingress related configuration at all in your default values.yaml.
-Instead, just define what a user of your helm chart can configure with empty values, like in the following example:
+Instead, just define what a user of your Helm chart can configure with empty values, like in the following example:

 ```yaml
 # values.yaml